LiliaFramework/Lilia/documentation/docs/hooks/gamemode_hooks.md

-# Gamemode Hooks
+# Gamemode Hooks Library

-This document describes all global hooks triggered by the gamemode.

-Use these to customize gamemode behavior, extend functionality, and respond to various game events.
+This page documents all global hooks triggered by the Lilia gamemode framework for customizing behavior, extending functionality, and responding to game events.

-Hooks can be defined on the `GM` table, inside a `MODULE`, on the `SCHEMA`, or called anywhere with `hook.Add`.

 ---

+## Categories

+- Administration: see `documentation/docs/hooks/administration.md`
+- Database & Persistence: see `documentation/docs/hooks/database_persistence.md`
+- Economy & Trading: see `documentation/docs/hooks/economy_trading.md`
+- Communication & Social: see `documentation/docs/hooks/communication_social.md`
+- World & Environment: see `documentation/docs/hooks/world_environment.md`
+- Configuration & Modules: see `documentation/docs/hooks/configuration_modules.md`

+---

 ## Overview

+The gamemode hooks library provides a comprehensive event system for the Lilia framework, allowing developers to customize and extend gamemode behavior through a well-defined hook system.
+These hooks serve as the primary integration points for modules, schemas, and custom functionality, enabling everything from basic UI modifications to complex gameplay mechanics.

-Global hooks are triggered by the gamemode and can be defined in multiple ways:
+Hooks can be defined in multiple ways:
 - **MODULE** functions load only from `/modules`
 - **SCHEMA** functions live in `/schema`
 - **hook.Add** may be used from any file